Do Go On - 425 - The WWI Christmas Truce

 It's a smooth recovery.

-The truth mainly happened between English and German soldiers.
+The truce mainly happened between English and German soldiers.

-It was not widely adopted in French controlled areas of the front.
+and was not widely adopted in French-controlled areas of the front.

-A lot of the front there were fighting on French soil.
+A lot of the front, they were fighting on French soil,

-The fighting had been bitter and they were like,
+and the fighting had been bitter, and they were like,

 So it was a lot more personal.